Kernix13/Kernix13/README.md

 <br>

-<p align="center">..................................</p>
+<p align="center">. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .</p>
 <h3 align="center"><em>💬 Ask me about camping, bushcraft, botany, guitar, music theory, or outdoor photography</em>.</h3>
-<p align="center">..................................</p>
+<p align="center">––––––––––––––––––––––––––––––––––</p>

 <br>

 ## WHAT AM I WORKING ON?

-&#10146; I'm currently taking a [UI Design course](https://designcourse.com/ui-ux) by Gary Simon.
+✅ I'm currently taking a [UI Design course](https://designcourse.com/ui-ux) by Gary Simon.

-&#10146; I converted one JavaScript project to TypeScript ([WriterAssist](https://github.com/Kernix13/WriterAssist)) and will be doing the same for my [Guitar Chord Namer](https://github.com/Kernix13/guitar-chord-names) project.
+✅➡️ I converted one JavaScript project to TypeScript ([WriterAssist](https://github.com/Kernix13/WriterAssist)) and will be doing the same for my [Guitar Chord Namer](https://github.com/Kernix13/guitar-chord-names) project.

-&#10146; Recently completed a PHP/Laravel app ([PostNChat](https://github.com/Kernix13/php-laravel-postnchat)) - Laravel is impressive!
+✅ ➡️ Recently completed a PHP/Laravel app ([PostNChat](https://github.com/Kernix13/php-laravel-postnchat)) - Laravel is impressive!
+I need to dive deeper into PHP!

-&#10146; **_Next to-do items_**: Analyze my portfolio projects from a functional POV so that I can more easily build projects/apps in the future.
+➡️ **_Next to-do items_**: Analyze my portfolio projects from a functional POV so that I can more easily build projects/apps in the future.

+&#9728; &#9734; &#9733; &#10003;&#10036; &#10035; &#10165;

+➡️ ✅ 📌

 <br>

 ## COLLABORATION IDEAS:

-&#10146; I'm looking to collaborate with over devs on **_JS generated guitar chord SVGs_** which I will use in the guitar app mentioned above.
+📌 I'm looking to collaborate with over devs on **_JS generated guitar chord SVGs_** which I will use in the guitar app mentioned above.

-&#10146; I'm looking for help with keyboard layouts for different languages to improve WriterAssist.
+📌 I'm looking for help with keyboard layouts for different languages to improve WriterAssist.

 <!-- ## MY LATEST BLOG POSTS